roman-milk/roman-milk.github.io/daddys-obsession.md

+===

- ****** Daddy's Obsession ****** byNonStopFunGuy© But more intense than the emails to Vanessa, I was really on edge reading her emails.
+But more intense than the emails to Vanessa, I was really on edge reading her emails.
 I figured she might describe any actual sexual experiences of hers; but after reading through what she'd written, I couldn't tell if she was still a virgin or not.
 It was wickedly erotic to read my daughter's sexual thoughts, although they were not well formulated or very advanced.
 Big cocks turn her on; guys with muscles and long hair make her wet; she loves fingerfucking herself and would do it all day if she had the chance.
 The emails strands I saw didn't have any long stories by Vanessa herself, but she would write guys to tell them she dreams of fucking their big dicks and "loves" to get stretched open and pounded hard.
 I took that to mean, she would want it; she might have been trying to hide being a virgin.
 Her descriptions of sex were so generic that it didn't sound like she was speaking from actual experiences.
 Still, knowing my horny daughter had these thoughts in her head?
 It was magical.

  Okay, now after hearing all of this, you get the state of my mind at the time.
 I'd spied on her fucking herself, I'd read her private, hidden emails, and all I could think about was -- fuck, this is fun!